Coffee production in Hawaii: Modern production

-Although coffee can be harvested year-round in Hawaii, highest production runs from August to December.
-In the 2008–2009 season, there were about 790 farms on the island of Hawaii, and 40 on other islands.
+Although coffee can be harvested year-round in Hawaii, the highest production runs from August to December.
+In the 2008–2009 season, there were about 790 farms on the island of Hawaii with another 40 on other islands.
 Average yield was equivalent to 1400 pounds of parchment per acre.
 A total of about 7800 acre are planted with coffee throughout the state.
 A little over half the acreage is outside the island of Hawaii, in particular on the island of Kauai, indicating that farms on other islands are larger in average size compared to those on Hawaii.
 Although total production increased from 2007 to about 8.6 million pounds, farm prices actually dropped, so the dollar value decreased by about 8%.
-(Due to the relatively few coffee farms in Kauai, Maui and Honolulu counties their numbers are combined in USDA statistics to avoid disclosure of individual operations in those counties.)
+(Due to the relatively few coffee farms on Kauai, the numbers of Maui and Honolulu are combined in USDA statistics to avoid disclosure of individual operations in those counties.)

-Several former sugarcane and pineapple plantations have changed to coffee production, such as Molokaʻi coffee.
+Several former sugarcane and pineapple plantations have shifted to coffee production, such as Molokaʻi coffee.

 Coffee berry borer (Hypothenemus hampei), the most harmful beetle to the arabica coffee crop, was discovered in Kona coast plantations in 2010.
 By 2020, the borer had been found on Oahu, Maui, Kauai and Lānaʻi.
 Borer crop damage has resulted in significant decreases in production per acre between 2010 and 2018, and the cost of spraying crops multiple times a year has decreased profit.

-Coffee leaf rust also has been found and threatens 2021 production.
+Coffee leaf rust also has been found and threatened 2021 production.